The Goodies: Britain

 Unlike many long-running BBC comedy series, The Goodies has not enjoyed extensive repeats on terrestrial television in the UK.
 In 1986, BBC2 broadcast the episode "Kitten Kong" during a week of programmes screened under the banner "TV-50", when the BBC celebrated 50 years of broadcasting.
 In the late 1980s the pan-European satellite-channel Super Channel broadcast a couple of episodes, and the short-lived Comedy Channel broadcast some of the later Goodies episodes in the early 1990s.
 Later UK Gold screened many of the earlier episodes, often with commercial timing cuts.
 The same episodes subsequently aired on UK Arena, also cut.
 When UK Arena became UK Drama, later UKTV Drama, The Goodies was dropped along with its other comedy and documentary shows.

 The cast finally took matters into their own hands and arranged with Network Video for the release of a digitally remastered 'best of' selection entitled The Goodies ...
 At Last on VHS and Region 0 DVD in April 2003.
 A second volume, The Goodies ...
 At Last a Second Helping was released on Region 2 in February 2005.
-Series 9 (including the Xmas special) was released on Region 2 as The Goodies – The Complete LWT Series on 26 March 2007 and a fourth volume The Goodies ...
-At Last Back for More, Again was released on region 2 in 2010 as well as a DVD box set containing all four volumes to celebrate 40 years of The Goodies.
+Series 9 (including the Xmas special) was released on Region 2 as The Goodies – The Complete LWT Series in March 2007.
+A fourth volume The Goodies ...
+At Last Back for More, Again was released on region 2 in 2010 and a DVD box set containing all four volumes was released to celebrate 40 years of The Goodies.

 In 2004, an episode of the BBC documentary series Comedy Connections was devoted to the Goodies.
 During Christmas that year, Channel 5 repeated the classic 1973 episode "The Goodies and the Beanstalk".
 Christmas 2005 saw a 90-minute Goodies special, a documentary about the series, Return of the Goodies, broadcast on BBC Two.

 Early in 2006, a single episode ("Winter Olympics") was broadcast on BBC Two.
 In February 2007, the 1982 LWT series was repeated on pay-TV channel Paramount 2.